fossas/fossa-cli/docs/references/subcommands/analyze.md

 ### Custom License Searches

-The "Custom License Searches" feature allows you to define regular expressions that are used to search through your codebase.
-If a match to the regular expression is found, then a custom license is reported for that match.
+The "Custom License Searches" feature allows you to define text strings or regular expressions that are used to search through your codebase.
+If a match to the text string or regular expression is found, then a custom license is reported for that match.

 An administrator of your organization can set up custom license searches that are always run when you analyze your codebase with `fossa analyze`.
 Using the `--ignore-org-wide-custom-license-scan-configs` flag will ignore those organization-wide custom license searches.